jansule/analyzeAuthLogs/README.md

 **Note:** Files need to be in the structure `filename.extension`, `filename.extension.1`, `filename.extension.2`, `filename.extension.n`.

 ## Output
 The script creates a `authlist.csv` into the path from where the script was started.
+Columns are separated via `;`.

 ## Example
 Given following file structure